unicode-org/icu4x/docs/design/locale_fallback_and_negotiation.md

 ## Vertical fallback

-There are already quite a few examples on how this would work, in the “ICU4X: Handling horizontal fallbacks”(TODO) document, which already fairly clearly illustrate how it works.
+There are already quite a few examples on how this would work, in the “Horizontal fallback” section, which already fairly clearly illustrate how it works.

 But to summarize things, vertical fallback should: